Clayton, Oklahoma: Geography

-Using the Public Land Survey System in use in Oklahoma the community is located in T6-1N-R19E.

 Clayton, located in the Kiamichi River valley, is framed on its west by Flagpole Mountain (1,562 ft.) and to its east by unnamed mountains topping 1,600 feet in elevation.
 Within a few miles of Clayton is scenic McKinley Rocks, a collection of massive boulders strewn across a mountain top.
-South of Clayton is Clayton Lake State Park—which is surrounded by a pine tree forest—and northwest of town is Sardis Lake, a U.S. Army Corps of Engineers dam which impounds the water of Jack's Fork Creek.
-The Pushmataha Wildlife Refuge is also nearby, featuring scenic views from its mountain summit.
+South of Clayton is Clayton Lake State Park which is surrounded by a pine tree forest.
+Northwest of town is Sardis Lake, a U.S. Army Corps of Engineers dam which impounds the water of Jack's Fork Creek.
+The Pushmataha Wildlife Refuge is also nearby.